-Based on State regulations, an Ad Valorem Tax Exemption can be approved for a project before, during, or after it has been undertaken.
-The applicant therefore requests consideration of the Ad Valorem Tax Exemption as the project is complete.
+Based on State of Florida regulations, a Historic Property Ad Valorem Tax Exemption can be approved for a project before, during, or after it has been undertaken.
+The applicant therefore requests consideration of the Historic Property Ad Valorem Tax Exemption as the project is complete.
+It is noted that the applicant submitted the Exemption application request in October 2020, which will result in a gap year for property taxes.

-AD VALOREM TAX EXEMPTION
+HISTORIC PROPERTY AD VALOREM TAX EXEMPTION